-1 | condition and consistent with the applicable ordinances and with any certificates of approval issued by the Landmarks Preservation Board, all as determined by the Director of a structure that:

-Neighborhoods; and

-b.
-A notice is recorded in the King County real estate records, in a form satisfactory to the Director, regarding the bonus allowed and the effect thereof under the terms of this Chapter 23.48.

-c.
-For purposes of this subsection 23.48.620.B, a "qualifying Landmark" is d.
-A qualifying Landmark that allows for the additional increment of FAR under this subsection 23.48.620.B.1 is not eligible as a Landmark transferrable development rights (TDR) or transferrable development rights (TDP) sending site.
-For so long as any of the chargeable floor area of the increment allowed above the base FAR of the zone under this subsection 23.48.620.B.1 remains on the lot, each Landmark for which the increment was granted shall remain designated as a Landmark under Chapter 25.12 and the owner shall maintain the exterior and interior of each qualifying Landmark in good condition and repair and in a manner that preserves the features and characteristics that are subject to designation or controls by ordinance unless the Landmarks Preservation Board has issued a certificate of approval for the modification or demolition of the Landmark.
+1 condition and consistent with the applicable ordinances and with any certificates of approval 2 issued by the Landmarks Preservation Board, all as determined by the Director of 3 Neighborhoods; and 4 b.
+A notice is recorded in the King County real estate records, in a form 5 satisfactory to the Director, regarding the bonus allowed and the effect thereof under the terms of 6 this Chapter 23.48.
+7 c.
+For purposes of this subsection 23.48.620.B, a "qualifying Landmark" is 8 a structure that: 9 1) is subject, in whole or in part, to a designating ordinance 10 pursuant to Chapter 25.12; and 11 2) is on a lot on which no improvement, object, feature, or 12 characteristic has been altered or removed contrary to any provision of Chapter 25.12 or any 13 designating ordinance.
+14 d.
+A qualifying Landmark that allows for the additional increment of FAR 15 under this subsection 23.48.620.B.1 is not eligible as a Landmark transferable development 16 rights (TDR) or transferable development rights (TDP) sending site.
+For so long as any of the 17 chargeable floor area of the increment allowed above the base FAR of the zone under this 18 subsection 23.48.620.B.1 remains on the lot, each Landmark for which the increment was 19 granted shall remain designated as a Landmark under Chapter 25.12 and the owner shall 20 maintain the exterior and interior of each qualifying Landmark in good condition and repair and 21 in a manner that preserves the features and characteristics that are subject to designation or 22 controls by ordinance unless the Landmarks Preservation Board has issued a certificate of 23 approval for the modification or demolition of the Landmark.